phbillet/EzStacking/README.md

 |Yellow bricks | The graphics will be constructed with Matplotlib and Yellow bricks |
 |Seaborn       | The graphics will be constructed with Matplotlib and Seaborn       |

-_Note: the visualisation option Seaborn can produce time consuming graphics
+_Note: the visualisation option Seaborn can produce time consuming graphics._

 ## Thresholds
 ![EZStacking Thresholds](/screenshots/EZStacking_thresholds.png)

 _Notes:_
-* threshold_cat: threshold for categorical data, if the number of different values in a column is less than this number, the column will be considered as a categorical column.
+* _threshold_cat: threshold for categorical data, if the number of different values in a column is less than this number, the column will be considered as a categorical column_
-* threshold_NaN: threshold for NaN, if the proportion of NaN is greater than this number the column will be dropped
+* _threshold_NaN: threshold for NaN, if the proportion of NaN is greater than this number the column will be dropped_
-* threshold_Z: threshold for outliers, if the Z_score is greater than this number, the row will be dropped
+* _threshold_Z: threshold for outliers, if the Z_score is greater than this number, the row will be dropped._